EVEInsight/Insight/README.md

 | Read Messages | Allows the bot to read command events.|
 | Send Messages | Allows the bot to communicate and display prompts to users running commands.|
 | Embed Links   | Allows the bot to post Discord embedded content containing images (ship renders, player portraits, corp/alliance logos) and hyperlinks (zKillboard and Dotlan).
-| Mention Everyone | Allows the bot to optionally mention @here or @everyone if configured to do so for alerts in capital radar feeds.
+| Mention Everyone | Allows the bot to optionally mention @here or @everyone for capital radar alerts.

 # Getting started
 ## Entity Feed
 This quick start guide will help you set up an alliance killboard tracking feed.
-1. Begin by inviting Insight to your Discord server using one of the provided [links](#inviting).
+1. Begin by inviting Insight to your Discord server using one of the provided [links](#links).
 2. Ensure Insight has the correct [permissions](#permissions) in the intended feed channel.
 3. Run the command:
 ``` !create``` and select 'Entity Feed'.